-People battling with mental issues often hear such stereotypical statements from others in their surroundings.
+People battling mental issues often hear such stereotypical statements from others in their surroundings.
 Unfortunately, even in the 21st century, we are dealing with the stigma around mental illness and asking for professional help.
 Therapy in any form should be a normal part of life.
-Whether you are seeking help to address mental illness, depression or sort your overwhelming emotions and thoughts that are clogging your mind, you should start by recognizing that seeking help for mental health-related issues is similar to going to doctor for a physical ailment.
-This behavior should also be applied when the problem isn’t only a personal issue but one that includes your loved one too.
+Whether you are seeking help to address mental illness, depression or sort your overwhelming emotions and thoughts that are clogging your mind, you should start by recognizing that seeking help for mental health-related issues is similar to going to the doctor for a physical ailment.
+This behaviour should also be applied when the problem isn’t only a personal issue but one that includes your loved one too.

 Yes, today we are talking about couples therapy which is a useful tool to open up and discuss issues that may be bubbling up between the partners and scarring their relationship.
 Unfortunately, the term “therapy” carries negative connotations in our society and couples therapy provokes its own specific brand of stigma.

-Some couples keep their therapy private out of fear of being judged by others or seen as dysfunctional and some feel ashamed of themselves of having to seek professional help and a major proportion of the society still choose to not seek out help believing that therapy is unnecessary or there is nothing wrong with them.
-It is nearly impossible to receive any help when you are closed off to it as therapy or counseling gives the best results when one has an open mind, allows themselves to open up, accept their problems and let the course of healing unfold, and to do so, overcoming the stigma is essential.
+Some couples keep their therapy private out of fear of being judged by others or seen as dysfunctional and some feel ashamed of themselves for having to seek professional help and a major proportion of the society still choose to not seek out help believing that therapy is unnecessary or there is nothing wrong with them.
+It is nearly impossible to receive any help when you are closed off to it as therapy or counselling gives the best results when one has an open mind, allows themselves to open up, accept their problems and let the course of healing unfold, and to do so, overcoming the stigma is essential.

 All couples bicker now and then, from small problems such as chores, clashing job routines, etc to big problems such as trust, health or financial worries.
 Every relationship has its ups and downs as none of us is perfect.
 It’s all about compatibility, maintaining transparency, loyalty and being honest with each other, accepting each other’s flaws and work on them while maintaining the stability of the relationship.
 Easier said than done, it’s not a lie that while maintaining life-relationship balance, sometimes we just feel exhausted.
 That’s where the couple therapy comes to your rescue.